iterative/dvc.org/static/docs/user-guide/contributing.md

 You don't need this in most cases, however, if you develop or fix some remote related code you might need to go through steps below.

-Install requirements for whatever remote(s) you are going to test:
+Install requirements for whatever remotes you are going to test:

 ```dvc
 $ pip install -e ".[s3]"